This is a collodion photo with "The Bronte Sisters" written in

 wasn't thought possible to confirm whether a photograph is an original, taken of people from

 several feet away, or a copy of a photo taken from several inches away.
 Since then, photographic

 historians have suggested that as there are blemishes on the photo it may be possible to determine

-whether these are on the photo or - if a copy - on the copied photo.
+whether these are on the photo or - if a copy - on the surface of the copied photo.

 One major problem in comparing images of the sisters is that over the years

 several Bronte portraits were wrongly identified.
-These are still published today and
+These are still used today and give a

 The website is divided into sections.
 In COMPARE